nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 ![Saved View Modal](./images/saved-views/save-view-modal.png)

 Click the "Save" button on the modal and the browser should take you to the new saved view.
 Note the success banner on top of the page stating "Successfully created new Saved View Campus Staging Location List View".
+Note that the current saved view name also appeared in the page heading.
+This is an indicator that you are currently viewing a saved view.

 ![Successfully Created New Saved View](./images/saved-views/create-saved-view-success.png)